tdjohnson7/todo-mvc-auth-local-Calorie-Counter/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+This is a Calorie Counter App built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

 ---